The Constitution and By-Laws of The American Swimming Coaches Association (ASCA)

 - Honorary – By vote of the Board for Outstanding Service.

-- Corporate – for businesses involved in support of the sport of wimming.
+- Corporate – for businesses involved in support of the sport of swimming.

-- II.
-Fees – All Membership fees shall be determined by the ASCA Board of Directors.
+- Fees – All Membership fees shall be determined by the ASCA Board of Directors.

 Article Two: Officers and Board of Directors

-Vlll.
-The Executive Director shall operate directly under the authority of the ASCA President, Executive Board and Board of Directors.
-The Executive Director shall be the chief administrative and financial officer of the ASCA and shall sign all deeds, leases, contracts and other legal documents to be executed on behalf of the Corporation.
+5. The Executive Director shall operate directly under the authority of the ASCA President, Executive Board and Board of Directors.
+The Executive Director shall be the chief administrative and financial officer of the ASCA and shall sign all deeds, leases, contracts, and other legal documents to be executed on behalf of the Corporation.

 Article Three: Meetings.